lavanyayangala/lavanyayangala/README.md

 - 👯 I’m looking to collaborate on ...GITHUB,LINKEDIN,YOUTUBE.
 - 🤔 I’m looking for help with ...LEARNING
 - 💬 Ask me about ...DATASCIENCE,WEB DEV RELATED QUERIES..
-- 📫 How to reach me: ...YOUTUBE,LINKEDIN,TWITTER
+- 📫 How to reach me: ...YOUTUBE,LINKEDIN,TWITTER.
-- 😄 Pronouns: ...SHE,HER
+- 😄 Pronouns: ...SHE,HER.

 Lets catch up!!